-The PC0-PC2 terminals are programmed to set the default value of the power-class indicated in the pwr field (bits 21-23) of the transmitted self-ID packet.
-Descriptions of the various power-classes are given in Table 9 The default power-class value is loaded following a hardware reset, but is overridden by any value subsequently loaded into the Pwr\Class field in register 4.
+The PC0-PC2 terminals are programmed to set the default value of the power class indicated in the pwr field (bits 21-23) of the transmitted self-ID packet.
+Descriptions of the various power classes are given in Table 9.
+The default power-class value is loaded following a hardware reset, but is overridden by any value subsequently loaded into the Pwr_Class field in register 4.

 Table 9.
-Power-Class Description
+Power Class Descriptions

 PC0-PC2 DESCRIPTION 000 Node does not need power and does not repeat power.
 001 Node is self-powered and provides a minimum of 15 W to the bus.
 010 Node is self-powered and provides a minimum of 30 W to the bus.
 011 Node is self-powered and provides a minimum of 45 W to the bus.
 100 Node may be powered from the bus for the PHY only using up to 3 W and may also provide power to the bus.
 The amount of bus power that it provides can be found in the configuration ROM.
-101 Node is powered from the bus and uses up to 3 W. An additional 2 W is needed to enable the link and higher layers of the node.
-110 Node is powered from the bus and uses up to 3 W. An additional 3 W is needed to enable the link.
+101 Reserved 110 Node is powered from the bus and uses up to 3 W. An additional 3 W is needed to enable the link.
 111 Node is powered from the bus and uses up to 3 W. An additional 7 W is needed to enable the link.